crajapakshe/github-self-hosted-runners/README.md

 ## Contributions
-We welcome contributions!
-Please visit our [Contributing Guide](https://github.com/crajapakshe/github-self-hosted-runners/blob/main/CONTRIBUTING.md) for more details on how to get started.
+Welcome contributions!
+Please visit [Contributing Guide](https://github.com/crajapakshe/github-self-hosted-runners/blob/main/CONTRIBUTING.md) for more details on how to get started.

 Thank you to all the contributors who have helped make this project better: